-Electric charge is collected for a fixed time in a detecting pixel on the ASIC called the integration time, with a resulting current pulse lasting a few 10 ns.
+Electric charge is collected for a fixed time in a detecting pixel on the ASIC called the integration time, with a resulting current pulse typically lasting around 10 ns.
 As a threshold can be applied digitally to the pulse height on analysis, electronic noise can subsequently be removed from the detection process.
 The threshold is typically set at around 20 keV and is optimized to be just above the low-amplitude baseline noise.
-This enables improved image quality in obese patients and scans with an overall lower radiation dose while still maintaining stable, reproducible CT numbers for quantitative CT imaging.
+This enables improved image quality in patients who are obese and for scans with an overall lower radiation dose while still maintaining stable, reproducible CT numbers for quantitative CT imaging.